How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 What Are the Zoom Video SDK Alternatives?

 If you ask Zoom’s PR office about security, they’ll tell you it’s in their DNA.
-Still, there was hardly a month of the last year without a data leak or security failure.
+Still, there was hardly a month last year without a data leak or security failure.
 The Zoom team constantly improves this crucial part of their product (built into its DNA though it may be) and has added end-to-end call encryption, a critical security measure.

-Although the earlier versions of their product have been known to fail, the new Zoom is very much up to the task of hosting conversations that need moderate security.
+Although the earlier versions of their product have been known to fail, the new Zoom is very much up to hosting conversations that need moderate security.
 You shouldn’t discuss state secrets on Zoom, but if you need to make a video chat app for state secrets, you wouldn’t be considering Zoom.

 Read more about Zoom’s security here.